 Using this medication for a long time may weaken your bones.
 The risk of bone fractures may be increased.
 Talk to your care team about your bone health.

 This medication may slow your child's growth if it is taken for a long time at high doses.
 Your child's care team will monitor your child's growth.

 This medication may cause cataracts or glaucoma, especially with long term use.
 You should have regular eye exams while taking this medication.
 Tell your care team if you notice changes in your eyesight.

 Keep out of the reach of children and pets.

-Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F) with the mouthpiece down.
-Keep inhaler away from extreme heat.
-Get rid of this medication when the dose counter reads "0" or after the expiration date, whichever is first.
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Keep inhaler away from extreme heat, cold or humidity.
+Get rid of it 30 days after removing it from the foil pouch, when the dose counter reads "0" or after the expiration date, whichever is first.

 To get rid of medications that are no longer needed or have expired:

 Take the medication to a medication take-back program.
 Check with your pharmacy or law enforcement to find a location.

 If you cannot return the medication, ask your care team how to get rid of this medication safely.